Center for Scholarly Activity

 Integrating Evidence-Informed Practice

-Evidence-Informed curriculum and practice is an essential element of implementing these core values.
-The process involves the following steps:
+Evidence-Informed curriculum and practice is an essential element of implementing our core values.
+Here’s how we approach it:

-• Evaluate the evidence base for each course.
-Is the material taught supported by textbooks, scientific literature, individual expertise, or a combination of these?
+Review each course to determine whether the material is supported by scientific literature, textbooks, clinical expertise, or a combination of these sources.

 Video Presentations